MOALib/mshar/index.md

 ## Welcome to MShar

-A better version of the Shar archiver, with an api, for documentation, read the docs in the repository.
+A better version of the Shar archiver, with ANSI C and Shell script implementations that can be embeded.

 <hr>

-What do you need to run it?
-The base64 command.

-Can you embed it?
-You sure can!
+Documentation are available for the ANSI C and Shell Script code and they can be embeded with a very simple API.